 4. Go back to basics with black and white stripes.

-A black-and-white striped tee is the perfect elevated basic to pair with black jeans.
+A striped tee is the perfect elevated basic to pair with black jeans.
 The polished (yet effortless) look can easily be dressed up or down with the right accessories.

 Add neutral-toned accessories to break up the look without pulling attention away from the stripes.
 Or go all French girl chic and add a bright red lip for a classy finish.